jteles277/TQS_104360/Lab_3/README.md

 @Mock is used to mock simple class, but in the Spring context we have @MockBean so we can mock bean objects, this difference is important because Bean Object's lifecycle is managed by spring framework instead od ourselfs

 ## d)
-This file is used to define our own paths for the database for example so we can test the actual data access being done **(To be Finished)**
+ Used to configure the application properties for the integration tests, in this case is used to set up the database, username and password

 ## e)
 C, D and E